r3c0n75/bitburner-scripts/NEW_GAME_QUICKSTART.md

 ### For Everyone
 1. **⭐ Use smart-batcher.js** - 490x performance improvement over basic batching!
 2. **Bookmark profit-scan-flex.js** - Run it often to find better targets with realistic estimates
+3. **🔮 Use formula scripts if you have Formulas.exe** - Perfect accuracy with f-profit-scan-flex.js and f-estimate-production.js
-3. **Use global-kill.js** - When switching targets, kill everything first
+4. **Use global-kill.js** - When switching targets, kill everything first
-4. **Wait for prep** - smart-batcher needs 6-8 minutes to prep server to max money
+5. **Wait for prep** - smart-batcher needs 6-8 minutes to prep server to max money
+6. **RAM share when faction grinding** - Use deploy-share-all.js for 35%+ rep bonus
-5. **Check documentation** - See docs/GETTING_STARTED.md for deeper explanations
+7. **Check documentation** - See docs/GETTING_STARTED.md for deeper explanations

 ---